sisl/TLogParse/README.md

 guarantee that every parameter will be received/stored at each time step.
 That's bandwidth limited.
 So the presence of a parameter in one .tlog file is no guarantee that it will be in another.
 See the Mission Planner documentation for an explanation of these parameters (http://planner.ardupilot.com/wiki/mission-planner-overview/)

+## Building the Code
+The C# software was developed in the IDE MonoDevelop under Ubuntu 14.04.
+You should be able to open the TLogReaderV5.sln file with MonoDevelop and build it fully, all dependencies should be in this repository.
+The executable and the log4net.dll library should be the only files you need to run the above julia program (TLogProcessor.jl).

 ## Recommended TLog Parameters to Parse
 vx